haesleinhuepf/apoc/README.md

 ## Installation

-You can install `oclrfc` via [pip].
+You can install `apoc` via [pip].
 Note: you also need [pyopencl](https://documen.tician.de/pyopencl/).

     conda install pyopencl
-    pip install oclrfc
+    pip install apoc

 ## Contributing

 Contributions are very welcome.
-Tests can be run with [tox], please ensure the coverage at least stays the same before you submit a pull request.
+Tests can be run with `pytest`, please ensure the coverage at least stays the same before you submit a pull request.

 ## License

-Distributed under the terms of the BSD-3 license, "oclrfc" is free and open source software
+Distributed under the terms of the BSD-3 license, "apoc" is free and open source software

 ## Issues